claudio525/PhaseNet/README.md

 - Converted to package for easy usage
 - Added predict.py, which contains the predict function that allows running the PhaseNet model from code, instead of having to save the data in the correct format and then running run.py script.
+- "Converted" to tensorflow 2, will not work with tensorflow 1

 Install with:
 `pip install -e ./phase_net` from the directory in which the repo was cloned.